Mando75/luister/README.md

 - [x] Unsubscribe from events

+- [x] Subscribe to multiple events with the same consumer

 ## Roadmap

-- [ ] Subscribe to multiple events with the same consumer

 - [ ] Subscribe to all events

 ## Contributing

 Development takes place on the [GitLab Repository](https://gitlab.com/Mando75/luister).
 The [GitHub Repository (Mirror)](https://github.com/Mando75/luister) is just a mirror for discoverability.
 Issues opened in GitHub will be addressed, but any development contributions need to happen on GitLab.
 Any PRs opened in GitHub will be closed with a message to linking to the GitLab repository.

 ## Code of Conduct